Sully (film): United States and Canada

 In the United States and Canada, Sully was released on Friday, September 9, 2016, across 3,525 theaters, of which 375 were in IMAX, and was initially projected to make $25 million on its opening weekend, with Box Office Mojo projecting $31 million due to its large theater count and positioning.
 Box office trackers were expecting Sully to launch in the same range as Hanks's 2013 hostage drama Captain Phillips, which opened with $25.7 million, and the 2012 airline drama Flight at $24.9 million.
 The weekend after Labor Day has historically been a lackluster period for film revenues, although Deadline Hollywood noted that this doesn't apply to the "more intriguing titles".
 Sully was one of four wide releases of that weekend.
-According to ticket selling website Fandango, it outsold Hanks's previous film, Bridge of Spies in advance ticket sales.
+According to ticket-selling Web site Fandango, it outsold Hanks' previous film, Bridge of Spies in advance ticket sales.
 It earned $1.35 million from Thursday previews at 2,700 theaters, which marked the biggest of Hanks's career, and was considered strong by Box Office Mojo given that it coincided with the first NFL game of the season.
-On its opening day it made $12.2 million (including Thursday previews), of which $1.3 million came from IMAX.
+On its opening day it made $12.2 million, including Thursday previews, of which $1.3 million came from IMAX.
 It is the second-biggest Friday ever for a wide Eastwood opening, trailing behind only the $30 million opening day of American Sniper.
 In total, it grossed $35 million from its opening weekend, which is one of the top five September openings of all time (or twelfth adjusted for inflation).
 The debut is the second-biggest wide release opening for an Eastwood movie, behind the $89 million of American Sniper, and Hanks's third-biggest live-action debut behind The Da Vinci Code ($77 million in 2006) and Angels & Demons ($46 million in 2009).
 It also performed exceptionally well in IMAX, having been shot entirely in that format: for the weekend alone, it brought in a record $4 million from 375 auditoriums, being 11% of the total gross.
 This broke the previous September weekend record held by The Equalizer of $3.1 million in 2014.